Christian Democratic Party (Chile): Transition to democracy

-After those elections the group renamed to New Social Pact to participate in the 2021 general election, PDC senator Yasna provoste was chosen as the coalitions candidate, after she lost the first round the PDC supported Gabriel Boric for the second round, in which Boric won the election.
+After those elections the group renamed to New Social Pact to participate in the 2021 general election, PDC senator Yasna Provoste was chosen as the coalition's candidate, coming in 5th place with 11.6% of the vote.
+After she lost the first round the PDC supported Gabriel Boric for the second round, in which Boric won the election.

-After Boric won the election, most of the New Social Pact parties supported joining Boric's government, on the other hand the Christian Democrat's president, Ximena Rincon, said that the party would be a "constructive opposition" and said that any member joining the government should have to resign to the party After this the PDC was excluded from the new coalition "Democratic socialism".
+After Boric won the election, most of the New Social Pact parties supported joining Boric's government, on the other hand the Christian Democrat's president, Ximena Rincon, said that the party would be a "constructive opposition" and said that any member joining the government should have to resign to the party.
+After this the PDC was excluded from the new coalition "Democratic Socialism".

 2022 crisis

-The official support of the party for the "Approve" option in the 2022 Chilean national plebiscite has led a severe interal division, with various members openly supporting the "Reject" option and subsequent calls for them to be expelled.
+The official support of the party for the "Approve" option in the 2022 Chilean national plebiscite has led a severe internal division, with various members openly supporting the "Reject" option and subsequent calls for them to be expelled.
 Some historic figures, like René Cortázar, Soledad Alvear, Gutenberg Martínez and José Pablo Arellano left the party by their own initiative to join Cristián Warnken's Amarillos movement.
 Ximena Rincón and Matías Walker left the party in October 2022 to form the political movement Demócratas together with Carlos Maldonado and others.
 Also in October, Governor of Santiago Metropolitan Region Claudio Orrego left the party.

-Fuad Chahín who was president of the party from 2018 to 2021 was "suspended" from the party in early November 2022.
+Fuad Chahín, who was president of the party from 2018 to 2021, was suspended from the party in early November 2022.

+Suspension from the ODCA

+In 2025, the party controversially endorsed presidential candidate Jeannette Jara, member of the Communist Party of Chile, in the 2025 Chilean general election.
+This prompted the organization to suspend the party on August 9, 2025, as "the Communist Party of Chile has ideological affinities with authoritarian regimes responsible for human rights violations, such as those in Venezuela, Cuba, and Nicaragua.
+This support not only contradicts the historical legacy of Christian Humanism in Chile, but also undermines the ODCA's international credibility as a defender of democracy and republican values."